immunant/IA2-Phase2/docs/usage.md

 under the same subdirectory.
 Any `#include`d file which is not under the root directory is treated as a system header and does not get rewritten.

-Additionally the rewriter also takes an optional `--output-prefix` for naming the build artifacts it generates and a list of source files.
-Generally you'll want to generate and use a compile commands JSON to ensure the rewriter preprocesses each source file with the same command-line arguments as when it is compiled.
+Additionally, the rewriter also takes an optional `--output-prefix` for naming the build artifacts it generates and a list of source files.
+Generally, you'll want to generate and use a `compile_commands.json` to ensure the rewriter preprocesses each source file with the same command-line arguments as when it is compiled.

 ## Manual source changes